Empire-Strikes-Back/Flula/readme.txt

 - we always reveal everything in game from start
 - there is no randomness in our games after initial generation
 - we always show game within one screen in entirety, we use no graphic part scrolling or scene swithing, we do use editor scrolling
-- within our game editor player requires one namespace only
+- within editor side of our games player requires one namespace only
+- we, games, each have our own editor side and repl - each of us is one complete program

 no security